julianofoleiss/SOYPR/README.md

 * YYYY is the tray id

-* ZZZZ is the number of the seed within the tray
+* ZZZZ is the seed number within the tray

 * WWWW is the number of the image for that seed.
 There are three images per seed, so WWWW is 0001, 0002 or 0003.